 The internship program in clinical psychology in the Pritzker Department of Psychiatry and Behavioral Health has a strong commitment to training students as scientist/practitioners.
 This is an ideal setting in which to teach students how to integrate research and clinical practice.
 In addition to allowing access to a number of populations (e.g., medically ill children) who are otherwise difficult to study, this setting provides students with a unique opportunity to study the effectiveness of a variety of treatment approaches with children and families.

 As the field of psychology moves increasingly towards accountability and the use of empirically supported treatments, this becomes a critical component of training at the doctoral level.
-Once they have completed their dissertation work, all interns are encouraged to get involved in an ongoing research project in the department.
+Once they have completed their dissertation work, all interns are given the option of getting involved in an ongoing research project in the department.
 They are assigned a research mentor, based on their particular interest, to help guide them through this process.
 Interns are encouraged to spend approximately four hours per week working on their chosen research program development project.

 Interns are formally evaluated three times per year by all of their supervisors.
 Following the completion of each major rotation, rotation supervisors and testing supervisors complete evaluation forms.
-All students' outpatient supervisors meet together to discuss their progress, view a videotaped therapy session, and complete an evaluation form.
-Students participate in the last fifteen minutes of this meeting to address any concerns they may have.
-This is also an opportunity for interns to make changes in their PEP plan, formulated at the beginning of the training year to individualize their programs.
+All outpatient supervisors also complete evaluation forms; these evaluations are based on weekly supervision and observation of the student in live or videotaped sessions.
 Additional, less formal, student evaluations take place at monthly staff meetings; students receive feedback about any concerns raised during these meetings in one-on-one meetings with the training director.
 All evaluations, grievance and due process procedures are outlined in the intern handbook and distributed during orientation.
 Twice a year, the training director also sends an evaluation letter to each intern’s Academic Director of Training.

-Interns are also asked to evaluate their supervisors three times a year, all seminars and the overall program twice a year.
+Interns are also asked to evaluate their supervisors three times a year and the overall program twice a year.
 Seminars are evaluated after the completion of each presentation.